sympodius/haiverin.scot/content/tech/thousand-year-org-vampire/index.md

 - We can call it using `<<set-current-prompt()>>` and `<<set-current-prompt(new-val=1.1)>>` and it will work with the default value or a given value.
 - We can call it the way we actually have: by first copying the code with *noweb* and then calling the function ourselves with `(set-current-prompt 1.1)`.

 Again, I just think the versatility and power of literate programming in Org mode is astonishing.
 And keep in mind that we aren't restricted to doing this all in one programming language.
-All these things would still work perfectly if we were using multiple programming languages, where each one was better at solving a particular part of the puzzle.
+All the *noweb* calls would still work perfectly if we were using multiple programming languages, where each one was better at solving a particular part of the puzzle.
 In the case of this little project, that's not really necessary, but it's cool to have the option.

 The code block for *set-used-prompts* is very similar in concept: